MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x109---critical-structure-corruption.md

 Resolution
 ----------

-The [**!analyze**](-analyze.md) debug extension displays information about the bug check and can be very helpful in determining the root cause.
+The [**!analyze**](-analyze.md) debug extension displays information about the bug check and can be helpful in determining the root cause.

 To start, examine the stack trace using the [**k, kb, kc, kd, kp, kP, kv (Display Stack Backtrace)**](k--kb--kc--kd--kp--kp--kv--display-stack-backtrace-.md) command.
 You can specify the processor number to examine the stacks on all processors.